bids-standard/bids-specification/src/99-appendices/11-qmri.md

 A derived qMRI application becomes available if all the optional metadata fields listed for the respective file collection suffix are provided for the data.
-In addition, conditional rules based on the value of a given required metada field can be set for the description of a derived qMRI application.
+In addition, conditional rules based on the value of a given required metadata field can be set for the description of a derived qMRI application.
 Note that the value of this required metadata is fixed across constituent images of a file collection and defined in [Method-specific priority levels for qMRI file collections](#method-specific-priority-levels-for-qmri-file-collections).